 But Abigail says she doesn’t mind teaching kids who don’t have the disease.
 Each year at the beginning of the school year, Abigail reads her class a book, shows them how she checks her blood sugar and answers questions.
 Her classmates usually ask about her pump and if it hurts to prick her fingers to test her blood sugar.
 It doesn’t, she says, pointing to her calloused fingertips.
 “We find that people are really open to learning about diabetes,” Neal says.
 “Mostly, it’s because Abigail is so open to teaching them about it.”

-For information on how to make an appointment with the Diabetes Center of Excellence, please click here.
+For information on how to make an appointment with the UF Health Diabetes Institute, please click here.